dalfabbio/includo/README.md

 ## About the Project

 **incluDO** models the core operative structure of a professional school for migrants, focusing on interaction between migrants, companies and professional courses.
+This project is the final assignement of the TypeScript course of [Start To Impact].

 ## Functionalities